skellat/new-blog-post-tweety/_posts/2022-11-23-pre-thanksgiving-miscellany.markdown

 ---
 Once more with feeling...

-* It appears that I won't know any time soon if I will be teaching in the spring.
-  * Apparently not many of the faculty know what they'll be teaching in the spring.
-  * I am not alone in not having any assigned sections.
-  * I'm not depending upon income from teaching, of course.
 * Twitter is becoming more of a nightmare.
   * The explore tab is now quite full of QAnon-related and antivaxx-related content.
   * My mentions tab now recommends QAnon-related and antivaxx-related content to me.